 Dr. Black received his PhD. in economics from the University of Washington in 1995, with specialties in public finance and environmental and natural resource economics.
 He also holds Master of Science degrees in both Geology and Resource Economics.

-Dr. Black’s primary research interests relate to natural resource and energy economics and regional development issues.
-In addition to being a member of the COBE faculty, Dr. Black is a research associate of the Center for Advanced Energy Studies’ Energy Policy Institute.
+Dr. Black’s primary research interests relate to energy economics and regional and international economic development issues.
+In addition to being a member of the COBE faculty, Dr. Black is a Senior Research Affiliate of the Center for Advanced Energy Studies Energy Policy Institute.
 Dr. Black performs research on energy and economic development, including studies on the economics of small modular reactors (SMRs), the impacts of energy development on economic activity and tax revenues, and the economic impacts of large federal R & D facilities.
 In this latter field, he has performed several studies on the economic impacts of the Idaho National Laboratory on the regional economy as well as the development of an SMR industry in the United States.
 He has given numerous presentations on these topics to academic, research, international development, industry, and legislative groups across the United States and internationally.